Troubleshooting voice calling in MindLink with on premise SfB

 Finally, the TURN server must be configured to reply with a REALM attribute other than the wildcard "*" (for example, an internal domain name).
 Configuration of this value depends on the TURN server implementation used.

 Internet Explorer only uses SfB Edge server for the first call

 This is a known issue with version 18.7 of the MindLink client and should be fixed in version 18.8.

 Unable to configure per-user STUN/TURN server credentials

 There is currently no support to configure per-user credentials.
-The credentials configured in the management tool will be used by all users connecting to that MindLink server when attempting to establish calls.
+The credentials configured in the management centre will be used by all users connecting to that MindLink server when attempting to establish calls.